 Also, if you desire to have food from different cultures you should check with caterers to see if they can accommodate those dishes.
 You should also think about if you want to have a separate kids menu as well.

-If you feel overloaded with academic work and feel like you have no time to make wedding plans learn more at EduBirdie in AU.
+If you feel overloaded with academic work and feel like you have no time to make wedding plans learn more.
 If you think you need further help with the wedding planning check out some great planners here!